gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "Yeah," Maddy agreed.
-She stood up and tucked her sketchbook and pencil into the worn canvas satchel her father had made for her.
+She stood up and tucked her sketchbook and pencil into the worn blue canvas satchel her father had made for her.
 "Come on---let's see if he has anything new."

 Once upon a time,
 the village of Rusty Bridge had been nothing more than a rectangle of two-story buildings around a central square where travellers could park their wagons overnight.
-All of the buildings' doors and windows had faced the square: the outer walls had been blank and double-thick to keep their occupants safe against rogue bots and roving bandits.
+All of the buildings' windows had faced the square: the outer walls had been blank and double-thick to keep their occupants safe against rogue bots and roving bandits.

 Over the years,
 though,
-more houses had sprouted around that rectangle, smaller and less well-ordered and built for comfort rather than for defense.
+more houses had sprouted around that rectangle, smaller, less well-ordered, and built for comfort rather than defense.
 One of these belonged to Commander Leaf, the only tortoise within a hundred kays and the village's oldest resident by far.